Nepenthes Diary

 Two new pitchers in quick succession!
 I have feeling that once this monster gets rolling, it will be difficult to stop!
 Pitchers are thick and have almost a woody texture.
 Beautiful in profile when hanging in the windowsill!

-Current Growing Conditions: South-Facing Living Room Window
+Current Growing Conditions:

-Temperature: ~68F night and 90F day (depends on weather outside)
+Temperature: ~60F night and 80F day

-Water: Moist, but not wet
+Water: Moist but not wet

 Navigation